frappierer/unrefAemAssets/README.md

 ## Before usage
 I am a REALLY BAD Coder (but a much better Architect), so please be nice to me.
 I know that there are much nicer ways to approach this problem, but it works and i had lack of time. :)

-If there is anybody out there who wants to make the Sript nice, be my guest.
+If there is anybody out there who wants to make the script nice, be my guest.

 ## Requirements
 I tried this on my mac, so maybe some changes need to be done in order to make it work on Windows etc.